factorhouse/rfx/README.md

 | `use-dispatch-sync` | Dipsatch events immediately rather than queueing |
 | `use-rfx-context` | Access to the RFX instance (store, registry, etc) |

-Both of these can be used within components like so:
+An example of API use within a [HSX](https://github.com/factorhouse/hsx) component:

 ```clojure
 ;; (require '[io.factorhouse.rfx.core :as rfx])